HughMcDougall/litmus/docs/examples/lightcurve_gentest/lightcurve_gentest.md

 # Constrained Light Curve Example

 In this example we show how you can use posterior sample chains to generate nice visualisations of constrained lightcurves.
-Per usual we begin by importing some modules:
+Per usual, we begin by importing some modules: